-To remove the spare, untighten the pressure screw holding the tire in place, then press down on the spring loaded locking pin located at the top of the retaining bracket and remove the bracket.
+To remove the spare on X3 series vehicles, untighten the pressure screw holding the tire in place, then press down on the spring loaded locking pin located at the top of the retaining bracket and remove the bracket.

+On H3 series vehicles, Untighten the pressure screw holding the tire in place.
+Lift the pressure screw arm and move to the side.

 Using the strap, pull the spare out of the compartment (refer to the following illustrations).
 Rollers ease manipulation.
 Remove the protective cover.
 Install the flat in place of the spare by reversing the procedure.
 Do not forget to have the flat repaired as soon as possible.

-FIGURE 10: SPARE WHEEL COMPARTMENT
+FIGURE 11: X3 SERIES SPARE WHEEL COMPARTMENT